 Our client was one of Australia’s largest wholesalers serving the independent retail community across grocery, general merchandise, liquor and home improvement sectors.
 The Convenience part of the group comprised two business units who between them served independent convenience retailers and petrol and convenience stores across Australia.

 The first wholesale business had been in existence since the 1930’s serving small independent retailers with their convenience and foodservice needs.
 The business had been in decline for some time and as a stand-alone entity was unlikely to survive in its current form.
-The second business operated as a stockless warehouse via group distribution centers and whilst on paper was profitable it was reliant on the first wholesale business and the wider group to hold stock and provide fulfillment capability.
+The second business operated as a stockless warehouse via group distribution centres and whilst on paper was profitable it was reliant on the first wholesale business and the wider group to hold stock and provide fulfilment capability.

 Our review identified that the two businesses were serving similar and in some cases the same customers with different operating models and a confused market proposition.
 It was also apparent that there was no clearly defined role for either business within the wider portfolio.
 The existing strategy based on Foodservice as a core driver of business was also unlikely to be successful due to the competitiveness of this market and embedded competition and the lack of capability to provide the full Foodservice range.